Email marketing is one of the best ways to monetize your blog.

 This is pretty much a no-brainer.

-I know this is hard to do as you keep growing your business.
-But I make it a point to reply to every single email and blog comment I get, even now.
+I know this is hard to do as you keep growing your business, but I make it a point to reply to every email and blog comment I get, even now.

 Keep a morning of the week dedicated to replying to emails and be kind and generous.